apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 Primary key fingerprint: 6694 D8DE 7BE8 EE56 31BE  D950 2BD5 824B 7F94 70E6
 {% endhighlight %}

-\- the important thing is that you see "Good signature from "Thomas Voegtlin (https://electrum.org) \<thomasv@electrum.org\>", unless you're a security nerd you won't have a web of trust so disregard the scary warning message that appears afterwards.
+The important thing here is that you see the text "Good signature from "Thomas Voegtlin (https://electrum.org) \<thomasv@electrum.org\>", unless you're a security nerd you won't have a web of trust so disregard the scary warning message that appears afterwards.

 \- download electrum dependencies using pip installer in download mode